 4. Be physically active.

 5. Have a healthy diet based on vegetables, fruits and whole grains.
-Limit sugar, fat, processed meat and red meat.
+Limit sugar, fat,

 6. If you drink alcohol, limit your intake.
 Not drinking alcohol reduces your cancer risk.